 Teaching interests include executive and legislative policymaking and decision making for public policy.

-Assistant Professor, B.A.
+Associate Professor, B.A.
 Columbia University; Master of International Affairs, Columbia University, Ph.D.
 University of Maryland

 Teaching and research interests include social policy; poverty and inequality; intimate partner violence; social and economic justice; and methods.